benji6/virtual-audio-graph/README.md

   five: ['gain', 4, null, 'input']
 ```

-### Standard Virtual Audio Nodes
+### Standard Nodes

-Here is a list of standard virtual audio nodes implemented in virtual-audio-graph and the params you can provide them with.
-You can build custom virtual audio nodes out of these as above.
+Here is a list of standard nodes implemented in virtual-audio-graph and the params you can provide them with.
+You can build custom nodes out of these as above.

 #### [AnalyserNode](https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode)